flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 # Alternate Law in the A320

-Alternate Law is activated when the plane loses certain computers, avionics or sensors.
+Alternate Law is activated when the plane loses certain computers, avionics, or sensors.
 You can tell Alternate Law is in effect by the ECAM Message: "ALTN LAW" and associated Messages detailing the failure that led to Alternate Law becoming active.

-On the PFD, indications for protective limits are replaced by amber "x" indication when the associated system is unavailable.
+On the PFD, indications for protective limits are replaced by an amber "x" indication when the associated system is unavailable.

 ## Failure Cases